 12) The main concern of the passage is to

-(A) advocate particular strategies for future efforts to organize certain workers into labor unions
+(A) advocate particular strategies for future efforts to organize certain workers into labour unions

 (B) explain differences in the unionized proportions of various groups of public-sector workers

-(C) evaluate the effectiveness of certain kinds of labor unions that represent public-sector workers
+(C) evaluate the effectiveness of certain kinds of labour unions that represent public-sector workers

 (D) analyzed and explain an increase in unionization among a certain category of workers